Playdate with Destiny

-Maggie Simpson in "Playdate with Destiny" is a 2020 American animated short film based on the animated television series The Simpsons.
+Maggie Simpson in "Playdate with Destiny", also known as Playdate with Destiny, is a 2020 American animated short film based on the animated television series The Simpsons.
 The film features Maggie Simpson.
 It is the first Simpsons short film released after the Disney acquisition of 20th Century Studios (formerly 20th Century Fox).

 The film premiered on February 29, 2020, attached to advance screenings of the Disney/Pixar release Onward, with its general rollout on March 6, 2020.
 It is the third Simpsons film made for theatrical release, after The Simpsons Movie (2007) and The Longest Daycare (2012).
 The short was released on April 10, 2020 on Disney+.

 Plot

 Maggie Simpson is taken to a playground by Marge.
 When another baby goes down the slide and almost crashes into her, she is saved by a boy named Hudson.
 Maggie becomes smitten with Hudson, and that's when the two play games together, which Maggie fantasizes as a whirlwind romance.
 At the end of the day, Maggie gives Hudson her blue bow to remember her by, and that night, she dreams about Hudson in her sleep.

 The next day, Homer looks after Maggie instead of Marge, and decides he takes her to a different park with food trucks.
 Maggie sees Hudson waiting for her in the adjacent park, and desperately tries to get his attention, but fails when Homer pulls her away before she can.
 That night, Maggie drowns her sorrows in baby formula and becomes despondent over not being able to see Hudson.

 The next day, Homer babysits Maggie again.
 Before he can take her to the same park as the day before, Maggie grabs hold of the car's steering wheel and steers it into the park where she met Hudson.
 She sees him boarding a train for children and runs across the park to catch up with him.

 When Hudson sees Maggie trying to catch up with the train, he reaches out to her with her blue bow, but as she grabs her bow, Maggie fails to catch up before the train pulls away out of her reach.
 Maggie believes Hudson is gone forever, but is unaware that the train (running on a circular closed track) loops around to the station at which it started.
 Maggie and Hudson reunite on the train engine's cowcatcher, and exchange pacifiers (in lieu of sharing a kiss).